ClammyMantis488/A-Dash-Of-Color-Fabric/README.md

 Basically a mod that adds random stuff I want colored.
 ![All the colored wood I've added so far](https://user-images.githubusercontent.com/25406353/75845735-e52ea500-5d8e-11ea-9298-b9f4ab1a41eb.png)
 ## Issues
-> Please contribute issues and or pull requests.
-I am extremely amateur as in I'm copying how other mods do it to learn.
+> Please contribute issues and/or pull requests.
+I am so amateur I'm copying other mods to learn.
 Big thanks goes to Brandcraft as it's pretty much structured exactly like his mods.